Are you managing your sales pipeline effectively?

 For each prospect, track and measure your successes (and failures).

-Win rate: The number of qualified leads that turn into customers.
-Track this on a month-to-month or quarter-to-quarter basis so you can measure change over time.
+- Win rate: The number of qualified leads who turn into customers.
+Track this on a month-to-month or quarter-to-quarter basis, so you can measure change over time.

-Sales velocity: A combination of conversion rate, average deal size, sales cycle length, and the number of opportunities, this metric looks at how fast leads go through your pipeline and how valuable they are to your business.
-Sales velocity helps you determine what pipeline stages need attention and how you can quickly close more deals.
+- Sales velocity: A combination of conversion rate, average deal size, sales cycle length, and the number of opportunities, this metric looks at how fast leads go through your pipeline and how valuable they are to your business.
+Sales velocity helps you determine what different stages of the pipeline need attention and how you can quickly close more deals.

 This stage is for reviewing the efficiency and effectiveness of your sales pipeline management process.
 Use your CRM to check the data and determine which processes are working and which ones aren’t.
 Repeat the paths that have won sales, and avoid the actions that lost deals.
 Consider these questions: